imR4V3N/Toolkits/README.md

 # Toolkits

-This is a small tool created with java like a generic dao allowing crud management, a small servlet framework and file management such as import or export of csv file, pdf or even file upload or file downloadThis is a small tool created with java like a generic dao allowing crud management, a small servlet framework and file management such as import or export of csv file, pdf or even file upload or file download
+This is a small tool created with java like a generic dao allowing crud management, a small servlet framework and file management such as import or export of csv file, pdf or even file upload or file downloadThis is a small tool created with java like a generic dao allowing crud management, a small servlet framework and file management such as file upload or file download

 ## Installation

 To use this project:

 - You need to install these libraries.

 ````xml
 <dependency>
     <groupId>com.itextpdf</groupId>